grumets/nimmbus/README.md

 ```
 The NextGEOSS project has received funding from the European Union Horizon 2020 research and innovation programme
-under grant agreement No 730329.
+under grant agreements No 730329 - NextGEOSS and No 101003518 - EIFFEL.
 This documentation and implementation reflects only the author's view and the Agency is not
 responsible for any use that may be made of the information it contains.
 ```